www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/AZ-303-lab04_Manage Compute_PaaS.md

 1. In the Azure portal, close the **Cloud Shell** pane.

-## Exercise 1: Configure authentication and authorization for an Azure logic app
+### Exercise1: Configure authentication and authorization for an Azure logic app

 1. Create an Azure Active Directory service principal